chiminey/chiminey/docs/hrmc.rst

 The HRMC SC enables  end-users to control the degree of the provided fault tolerance support.
 Furthermore, this smart connector includes a sweep functionality to enable end-users to simultaneously execute multiple HRMC jobs from a single submission.

+The HRMC SC and related topics will be discussed as follows:

+- HRMC source code

+-